Edward Evans, 1st Baron Mountevans: Second World War

 Recalled in 1939, the following year Evans participated in the Norwegian campaign, after which he retired from the Royal Navy on 9 January 1941.
 During the remainder of the Second World War he served as London Regional Commissioner for Civil Defence.
 On 12 November 1945, he was created a Peer as Baron Mountevans, of Chelsea in the County of London.
 He was Rector of the University of Aberdeen from 1936 to 1942.

 Retirement

 On 4 March 1947 Mountevans was on board a Norwegian vessel, MV Bolivar, when it broke in two and was wrecked on the Kish Bank 13 kilometers from Dalkey Island.
 He and 44 others on board were rescued by the Dún Laoghaire and Howth RNLI lifeboats.

 In 1947 Evans chaired a committee to formalise the rules of professional wrestling in the UK.
 These rules became known as the Admiral-Lord Mountevans rules.

-Evans died in Norway on 20 August 1957.
-He is buried in the family plot at the Vår Frelsers gravlund cemetery in Oslo.
+Evans died in Norway on 20 August 1957 and was succeeded by his son Richard Evans, 2nd Baron Mountevans.
+He was buried in the family plot at the Vår Frelsers gravlund cemetery in Oslo.